IshamMohamed/minimal-csharp-helloworld/README.md

-# Minimal C# Hello World Executable
+# Minimal ASP.NET Core / C# Hello World Server
 This repo contains the minimal amount of files to create an ASP.NET Core webserver that prints `hello world` when invoked

 ## Prerequisites